microsoft/vaccine_search_study/README.md

 ``vaccine_intent_rates.ipynb``: estimating regional vaccine intent rates, comparison to CDC, demographic trends.

 ## Vaccine intent estimates
 We release estimates of regional vaccine intent rates based on our vaccine intent classifier, with estimates corrected for non-uniform Bing coverage.
-See Methods M3 of the paper for details.
+See Methods, "Coverage-corrected vaccine intent rates", for details.

 ``state_data.csv``: for each US state and Washington, D.C., we provide its estimated vaccine intent rate (with 95% CIs).